 The Web Engine is primarily responsible for the merging of HTML pages with data.
-You must have Sage 100 ERP installed before installing the Web Engine.
-For operating system requirements for running Sage 100 ERP, see the Supported Platform Matrix on the Support page on the Sage Customer Portal (https://customers.sagenorthamerica.com).
-The requirements for running the Web Engine are the same as those for Sage 100 ERP.
+You must have Sage 100 installed before installing the Web Engine.
+The system requirements for running the Web Engine are the same as those for Sage 100.
+For a complete list of system requirements, refer to the Supported Platform Matrix.
+To access the matrix, see article ID 47649 in the Sage Knowledgebase at support.na.sage.com.